 You can use these results to create different visualizations in order to better understand your feedback and detect what people like and dislike about your product or service:

-So, once your texts have been analyzed with sentiment analysis, check the confidence score of the results.
+Once your texts have been analyzed for sentiment, check put your confidence score.
 This score reflects how sure the sentiment analysis model is about the prediction.
 Depending on the data you submit, there will be a confidence threshold below which you will be more likely to get the sentiment wrong, so you might want to manually check or filter out the predictions that fall below that confidence threshold in order to avoid mistakes.

 Pre-trained models are great for getting started right away with sentiment analysis.
 These models are trained with a variety of types of texts from different domains and are usually great at top-level analysis.
 But, if your data contains texts which do not belong to the domains used for training these models or if your texts look very different from the ones used for training them, you are likely to get some inaccurate predictions.

-So, if you care about getting the most accurate results possible, consider training a custom model with your own data.
+So, if you want the most accurate results possible, consider training a custom model with your own data.
 Custom models take into account your own unique data and criteria and can be very accurate with proper training.
 This walkthrough will show you how custom classifiers work and how to build one from scratch using MonkeyLearn.

-By leveraging sentiment analysis in your favorite apps, you can automate the boring and tedious parts of sorting through customer feedback, product reviews, NPS comments, social media, and other text data.
+By leveraging sentiment analysis in your favorite apps, you can automate the boring and tedious tasks, like sorting and tagging customer feedback, product reviews, NPS comments, social media, and other text data.

 All in all, Zapier makes it super easy to connect the apps you use everyday.
 And MonkeyLearn makes text analysis accessible to everyone, straightforward, and easy.
-Why don’t you give it a try an create a zap for sentiment analysis with your own data?
+Why don’t you give it a try.
+Sign up to MonkeyLearn and create a Zap to analyze your data by sentiment analysis.

 August 30th, 2018